September 27, 2019

 That’s it!
 Thunderbird will export all the selected email messages in .eml format

-macOS users can back up emails using Apple Mail client.
-Skip to the fourth step if you already have your account set up:
+macOS users can back up their emails using the Apple Mail client.
+If you already have your email account set up on a Mac, you can skip directly to the fourth step.

 That’s it, you have successfully backed up your email using Apple Mail.
 Since the .mbox format is broadly supported by all major email clients, you shouldn’t have any trouble migrating to a different one.